JaleesMoeen/Crowdfunding_ETL/README.md

 Extract and transform the crowdfunding.xlsx data to create a 'crowdfunding_info_df' DataFrame.

-Check the columns names to confirms before splitting the values.

-Split each "category & sub-category" column value into "category" and "subcategory"
+Split each "category & sub-category" column value into "category" and "subcategory".

-Review to check the names and confirm how much categories and subcategories exists.

 To create the category and subcategory identification numbers, use a list comprehension to add the "cat" string or the "subcat" string to each number in the category or the subcategory array, respectively.